-Combined, the scheme will reduce congestion and encourage sustainable forms of transport, reducing fuel consumption, vehicle emissions and carbon emissions.
+Combined, the scheme will reduce congestion therefore reducing fuel consumption, vehicle emissions and carbon emissions.

 These objectives have been given in measurable terms in the Appraisal Summary Table in Appendix A.

 2.3) How does the project fit with national, sub-regional and local investment plans and strategies?